 A website increases your company’s productivity because less time is spent explaining product or service details to customers because all this information is available 24 hours a day on your website.
 This “self-serve” opportunity will give you more time to engage with your customer and better serve them.

 15. Educate Your Customers

 Your website can offer free advice about your products and services.
-This information can be delivered in a well thought out and consistent way.
-Some visitors might take a quick glance and place their order quickly while others might review and analyse every inch of your product before the make a purchase.
+This information can be delivered in a well-thought-out and consistent way.
+Some visitors might take a quick glance and place their order quickly while others might review and analyze every inch of your product before they make a purchase.
 By adding loads of quality information or videos to your pages and products you can satisfy both.

 16. Expand Your Market

-he Internet allows businesses to break through the geographical barriers and become accessible from anywhere in the world.
+The Internet allows businesses to break through geographical barriers and become accessible from anywhere in the world.
 Selling products online has become cheaper and easier for you and your customers.

 17. Extend Your Local Reach

 By extending the local reach of your brick-and-mortar shop or business premises to consumers around the world you are open for business 24/7 – 365 days/year.
 You can provide your customers with all the information they need to make informed decisions.
 Local search has been a high priority for Google in the last few years and they have created tools to help you market your business to desktop and mobile visitors alike.